WebexCC-SA/LAB-3354/docs/hostingYourCode.md

 ## Option 1: Using Github Pages
-> In your github repository Click Seccings on the top ribbon
+> In your github repository Click Settings on the top ribbon
 > Select Pages on the left side menu
 > Under Branch, Select main
 > Leave /(root) selected